BirkhoffLee/dotfiles/README.md

 This is used by a function that points specified subdomain to Cloudflare proxy IP addresses on DNSimple.

+# TODO
+* Remove server side shell configuration.
+Shell on servers should be as user-hostile as possible.

 # License
 This projects is released under [The Unlicense](LICENSE).